 The brain's circuits are made of nerve cells or neurons.
-A human brain contains in the order of 10 billion of them.
+A human brain contains in the order of 100 billion of them.

-Neurons differ greatly in shape and size, but on average the cell bodies of human neurons are roughly about 20 microns across.
-So in a volume of just 1×1×1 mm you could fit about 50×50×50=125,000 neurons.
+Neurons differ greatly in shape and size, but on average their cell bodies are roughly about 20 microns across.